Overview of the ALTIA CENTRAL ALT Position

 We pay for the car lease and offer a variety of driving plans to suit your needs (up to and including fully paid plans where we pay gas, insurance, maintenance, etc.), and more.
 If you prefer, our company cars can also be used for limited personal use under Work Plus Personal Use plan.
 Personal use of company vehicles is very rare in Japan, but for an ALT it is an extremely useful benefit.

-The base salary for an ALT position with ALTIA CENTRAL is typically 240,000 - 255,000 Japanese yen per month based on your teaching experience, qualifications, and Japanese language ability.
-There are a few rare exceptions in locations with fewer working days per year, but this is our normal range in all full-time positions we offer.
+The base salary for an ALT position with ALTIA CENTRAL is typically 240,000 Japanese yen per month.
+There are a few rare exceptions in locations with fewer working days per year, but this is our normal salary for all full-time positions we offer.
 As mentioned above, your salary is paid in full each month, including August when there may be no school days at all, and months like December, January and March when there are typically only 2 or 3 weeks of school during each month.
 This is an increasingly rare benefit in this industry unfortunately.

 ALTIA CENTRAL offers a comprehensive benefits package with paid annual leave days.
 That can be used throughout the year as sick days or personal days.